 Think of this as your verse and chorus, you can vary your sections by focusing on different notes, however still sharing the same rhythm.

 Alternatively, you can focus on the same notes but change the rhythm.

 Here are a few pointers on crafting your melodies:

 - Make your verses more rhythmical to add groove and momentum.

-- Repeat melodic phrases, and repeat rhythmic patterns throughout your song to create familiarity to the listener.
+- Repeat musical phrases, and repeat rhythmic patterns throughout your song to create familiarity to the listener.
 It will help them remember your songs.

-- The melody of your chorus should focus on a different set of notes compared to your verse to create a contrast.
+- The melody of your chorus should focus on a different set of notes/rhythm compared to your verse to create a contrast.

 - Make sure your melody ties in with your chords otherwise your song will sound unpleasant.

 Note: If you need more tips on how to craft the perfect melody, check out 11 Songwriting Tips To Help You Craft The Perfect Melody.